OSGeo/gdal/doc/source/programs/gdal_rasterize.rst

 .. option:: <dst_filename>

     The GDAL supported output file.
 Must support update mode access.
-    This file will be created if it does not already exist.
-    If it already exists, only the parts with input vector geometries are updated.
+    This file will be created if it does not already exist If the output raster already exists, the affected pixels are updated in-place.

 The program creates a new target raster image when any of the :option:`-of`, :option:`-a_nodata`, :option:`-init`, :option:`-a_srs`, :option:`-co`, :option:`-te`,